trhacknon/trhacknon.github.io/_posts/2019-8-1-Dynamic-Invoke.md

 ## Why?

-This presents several opportunities for offensive tool developers.
+DInvoke presents several opportunities for offensive tool developers.

 ### Avoid Suspicious Imports

 As previously mentioned, you can avoid statically importing suspicious API calls.
-If, for example, you wanted to import `MiniDumpWriteDump` from `Dbghelp.dll` you could dynamically load the DLL, get the
+If, for example, you wanted to import `MiniDumpWriteDump` from `Dbghelp.dll` you could use our api to dynamically load the DLL and invoke the API call.
+If you were then to inspect your .NET Assembly in an Assembly dissassembler, you would find that `MiniDumpWriteDump` is not referenced in its import table.

 ### Unknown Execution Flow at Compile Time